Cloud-Code-Academy/developer-kickstart-materials/live-session-overviews/l12-lwcs.md

 - Deploy to org: Right-click component folder → **SFDX: Deploy Source to Org**.
 - Add to Lightning App Builder page:
   1. In Salesforce, go to Setup → Lightning App Builder.
-  2. Open a page → Drag `helloWorld` onto the canvas → Save & Activate.
+  2. Open a page → Drag `lwcDemo` onto the canvas → Save & Activate.

 ---